wookdev/wookdev.github.io/imho/after911.md

 On Tuesday, September 11th, 2001, a day forever known simply as 9/11, highjackers flew airliners into New York City's World Trade Center.
-The &quot;Twin Towers&quot; have existed in the skyline since the late 60s;
+The "Twin Towers" have existed in the skyline since the late 60s;
 far longer than I have lived in this great city.
 After standing with gaping holes in their flanks, pouring forth smoke from intense fires caused by 60,000 pounds of jet fuel , the towers finally collapsed upon themselves into a 10-story